ashleyhoward002/compliance-alerts-apps-script/README.md

 # 📧 Compliance Deadline Alert System

 A Google Apps Script automation that sends email reminders when staff certifications are about to expire.
-Built for healthcare compliance tracking at Michigan Medicine.
+Built for healthcare compliance tracking.

 ## 🎯 Problem